|Best Overall||oneisall Dog Shaver Clippers|

 Can I use human hair clippers for my dog?

 It might be tempting to use your own clippers on your dog.
 After all, every penny counts these days.
-However, your dog will appreciate it if he has his own.
+However, your dog will appreciate it if it has its own.
 Human hair clippers can get very noisy which can make your dog nervous or even cause anxiety attacks.
 Obviously, you don’t want that.

 Moreover, human clippers aren’t designed to cut through thick matted hair.
 You’re more likely to pull off your dog’s hair than cut it.
 While all clippers tend to look the same, your pet deserves a grooming kit of his own.